giammyisjammy/interlogica-coding-assignment/apps/storefront/README.md

 What I really liked of this project was the concept of [optical alignment](https://www.joshwcomeau.com/css/pixel-perfection/#going-the-extra-mile-3) which you can see throughout the grid but particularly in the Header component.
 I feel that today it is a detail that is becoming more and more important which separates amazing professional interfaces from just good ones.

-Sadly, I had to cut corners when it came to connecting the app to the `api` because I got stuck into generating the Prisma client.
+Unfortunately, I had to cut corners when it came to connecting the app to the `api` because I got stuck into generating the Prisma client.

 ```bash
 ➜  interlogica-coding-assignment git:(main) ✗ npx prisma migrate dev # The failing command